-A full consultation process will be carried out during April 2019.
-During this process members of the community will be given the opportunity to provide inputs and comments on the draft budget presented to them.
-The comments and inputs will be reviewed and where viable the proposed changes will be incorporated into the final budget to be approved by Council at the end of May 2019.
+A full consultation process was carried out during April 2019.
+During this process members of the community were given the opportunity to provide inputs and comments on the draft budget presented to them.
+The comments and inputs were reviewed and where viable the proposed changes were incorporated into the final budget to be approved by Council at the end of May 2019.